 My original version of the story which was published in HT Brunch Magazine.
 Tell me which one’s better?

 We stop at Khardung – a yak rearing village at 4000m for the ubiquitous butter tea or cha-cha as called locally.
+There are a two dhabas that are open even in the winters.
 The landscape is stark and barren with not a shrub of grass growing; the green & yellow of the summers feel like a distant memory.

 The turquoise green waters of the Shyok river (literally river of death) are visible in the far distance cascading through narrow gorges and dramatic Grand Canyon type scenery.
 On the contrary it could only instil life in me, this so called river of death.
 We reach Diskit, the largest settlement in Nubra Valley and immediately rush to the only functional restaurant, a Dhaba run by a Punjabi family serving basic rice & rajmah.

 The majority on the bus are Balti people, culturally and physically a far world away from the handful of Ladakhis.
-The bus is run by the army as a gesture of goodwill and employs local youth.
+The bus is run by the army as a gesture of goodwill and employs local youth as driver and conductor.

 The exquisite sand dunes of Hunder pass by and a stray bactrian camel is spotted.
 Numerous chortens dot the landscape devoid of snow, as the waters of Shyok glisten in the sunlight which has begun freezing at the edges.
 Prayer flags flutter furiously, perhaps symbolizing the state of my heart going in to the unknown.

 Skuru is the last Buddhist settlement amid the wilderness of the landscape.

 I am the only outsider in the bus as the menfolk clamour to be with me and share their knowledge.
 Suddenly the music changes to Balti songs, lending an almost Arabic feel to my unaccustomed mind.
 Soulful & beautifully woven words bring tears to my eyes, although I know not head or tail of it.